albertiaedev/gamer-ui/README.md

 # Gamer UI

-This is the principal structure of a new Flutter project.
+This is the principal structure of a Flutter project for a videogame app.

 ### Getting Started: